Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 Restauran Korsaar

-How Much Time do you Need in Tallinn
+How Much Time Do You Need In Tallinn

 When it comes to how long to spend in Tallinn, we would say you can comfortably see the majority of Tallinn in 2-3 days since most of the sites are close in proximity.
-For those who have more than 2 days in Tallinn or who like to slow travel, we recommend you explore the things to do in Estonia outside of Tallinn by adding a few extra days to visit destinations, like the Lahemaa National Park or Pirita Beach.
+For those who have more than 2 days in Tallinn or who like to slow travel, we recommend you explore the things to do in Estonia outside of Tallinn by adding a few extra days to visit destinations like the Lahemaa National Park or Pirita Beach.

 Given the fact that Estonia is one of the pretty tiny Baltic states (it takes only 3-4 hours to cross the country), it is possible to stay in Tallinn for a few weeks and use it as a base to explore the rest of the country through multi-day trips, especially in the summer!